+All the Directors have held office throughout the year under review.
 All directors will stand for re-election by Shareholders at the AGM.

-Following a review of their performance, the Board believes that each of the Directors standing for re-election has and will continue to make a valuable and effective contribution to the Company.
+Following a review of their performance, the Board believes that each of the Directors standing for election or re-election has and will continue to make a valuable and effective contribution to the Company.
 The skills and experience each Director brings to the Board for the long-term sustainable success of the Company are set out below.
-The Board recommends that Shareholders vote in favour of the election and reelections of the Directors (Resolutions 6 to 10).
+The Board recommends that Shareholders vote in favour of the election and re-elections of the Directors (Resolutions 7 to 11).

-Resolution 6 concerns the re-election of Jack Perry, who has served the Company and its predecessor for over 7 years, 6 as Chairman.
+Resolution 7 concerns the re-election of Jack Perry, who has served the Company and its predecessor for over 8 years, 7 as Chairman.
 He has served on the Boards of FTSE 250 and other public and private companies and is a member of the Institute of Chartered Accountants of Scotland.
 He was Managing Partner for Scotland and Northern Ireland for Ernst and Young and is currently Chairman of one other investment company and non-executive director of another.
+It is anticipated the he will retire from the Board at the conclusion of the Company's 2024 AGM.

-Resolution 7 concerns the re-election of Julia Bond, who has served the Company and its predecessor for over 7 years and has a strong financial sector background having held senior positions within Credit Suisse.
+Resolution 8 concerns the re-election of Julia Bond, who has served the Company and its predecessor for over 8 years and has a strong financial sector background having held senior positions within Credit Suisse.
 She is currently a non-executive director of another investment trust, Strategic Command and the British Foreign and Commonwealth Development Office.
+It is anticipated that she will retire from the Board on 31 January 2024.

-Resolution 8 concerns the re-election of Stuart Paterson who has served on the Board for over two years.
+Resolution 9 concerns the re-election of Stuart Paterson who has served on the Board for over three years.
 He was a co-founder and is a partner of Scottish Equity Partners, one of Europe's leading technology growth equity investors.
-He is an experienced technology investor with over 20 years of equity investing in European private companies and is a member of the Institute of Chartered Accountants of Scotland.
+He is an experienced technology investor with over 25 years of equity investing in European private companies and is a member of the Institute of Chartered Accountants of Scotland.
+It is anticipated that he will become Chairman of the Company at the conclusion of the AGM in

-Resolution 9 concerns the re-election of Martin Breuer, who has served the Company and its predecessor for over 5 years.
+Resolution 10 concerns the re-election of Martin Breuer, who has served the Company and its predecessor for over 6 years.
 He is a German national, currently based in Italy, with extensive industrial experience with Continental European companies.

-Resolution 10 concerns the re-election of Pui Kei Yuen, who was appointed to the Board on 26 February 2021.
+Resolution 11 concerns the re-election of Pui Kei Yuen who has served the Company for two years.
 She has extensive experience in the fund management and investment banking industries at Mercury Asset Management, UBS and Bank of America Merrill Lynch.
+She is also currently a non-executive director of another investment trust.